Manny Pacquiao vs. Jeff Horn

 Manny Pacquiao vs. Jeff Horn, billed as the Battle of Brisbane, was a professional boxing match for the WBO and Lineal welterweight championship.
-The event took place on 2 July 2017 at Suncorp Stadium in Brisbane, Australia.
+The event took place on 2 July 2017 at Suncorp Stadium in Brisbane, Queensland, Australia.
 Horn won the fight by controversial unanimous decision and claimed his first world title in boxing.

 Background

 The bout was initially announced in January 2017.
 However, by the next month the fight was in doubt.
 Pacquiao decided to fight Amir Khan in the United Arab Emirates, but the fight fell through.

 The fight was finalized in April 2017, with the city of Brisbane and the Queensland government financing it.
 Some in the media questioned the quality of the match-up.

 On 1 June, it was reported that 40,000 tickets had been sold within over a month remaining until the fight.

 It was reported that Horn would receive $500,000 from this fight and Pacquiao was guaranteed at least $10 million.